derivia/study-notes/notes/PERSONAL-NOTES.md

     - modifies the array by sorting it based on some comparison function.
     - useful to sort elements.

+- About to_s & puts
+> from launchscool.com
+- "puts method calls to_s for any argument that is not an array.
+    - for an array, it writes on separate lines the result of calling to_s on each element of the array."

 - Ranges:
 ```ruby
 (1..16)     # inclusive range -> 1, 2, ..., 16